signalkraft/mypyllant-component/README.md

 Brand of your HVAC equipment and app, pick Saunier Duval if you use the MiGo Link app.

 ## Known Issues

-### Delayed Hourly Data

-Hourly Data, such as energy consumption or generated heat, is shown with a delay that's controlled by an option called "Offset in hours for energy sensors" (default 2h).

-The myVAILLANT API sometimes returns the latest datapoint at 0 and later refreshed the same time period to the real value.
-For example when requesting data at 9:15am the period from 8-9am shows 0, when requesting again at 10:15am the same period suddenly shows >0.

-To mitigate this problem, hourly datapoints are created with a delay.
-The times reported in Home Assistant are therefore wrong.
-There's no way to fix this, apparently.
-In Home Assistant, sensor readings can only be added "now" and not with a timestamp in the past.

 ### Lack of Test Data for Different Systems